Krecharles/wavefire/README.md

 ## Installation

-Copy this file into the `<user home>/.vscode/extensions` folder and restart vscode.
+Copy this folder into the `<user home>/.vscode/extensions` folder and restart vscode.